 What classes are available for young children?

 We offer a variety of workshops offering hands-on, relevant, and fun learning experiences.
-You can view our California Workshop schedule for a public class or learn how to organize a workshop tailored to fit your needs and schedule.
+You can view our Learn Online page for a public class or learn how to organize a workshop tailored to fit your needs and schedule.

 Ages 3-6 Starting Strong with Kidpower Workshop (50 minutes) provides an introduction to People Safety Skills with your young child.
 Storytelling, puppets and interactive role plays introduce simple but powerful skills to handle unkind words, check first before touching something unsafe, move away from someone doing unsafe things such as throwing sand or playing too roughly, and get help from you effectively, even when you are busy.

 Parent and Caregiver Education programs prepare adults to integrate Kidpower practices into their families.

 Our staff training programs prepare day care centers and preschools to teach and use Kidpower knowledge, strategies, and skills on an ongoing basis as part of their daily activities and through home visits.
 Contact our office for more information about how to create a tailored program for your organization’s or school’s specific needs.